lloydlegaspi/DFA-Based-Approach-for-Skill-Matching-in-Resume-Screening/README.md

 ## DFA-Based-Approach-for-Skill-Matching-in-Resume-Screening
 This project automates resume screening using a Deterministic Finite Automata (DFA)-based skill-matching algorithm.
 This will be run using streamlit as we use python and easy for making this prototype

-Any lapses of the app/prototype can be improved as this prototype will only be served as a guide and visualization of the research
+Any lapses of the app/prototype can be improved as this prototype will only serve as a guide and visualization of the research

 ## Features